cesarsantos96/fullstackwPython-ebaccourse/README.md

-# fullstackwPython-ebaccourse
+# EBAC Full Stack Developer course repository with Python version 2

-EBAC Full Stack Developer course repository with Python version 2
+In this repository I'll post everything about the course, all activities, examples and projects.